jacobhood/Challonge-DotNet/README.md

 ﻿# Challonge.NET

 Challonge.NET is a C# implementation of the [CHALLONGE!
-API](https://api.challonge.com/v1) built on .NET.
-It exposes asynchronous methods for interacting with the API.
+API](https://api.challonge.com/v1) built on .NET that exposes asynchronous methods for interacting with the API.

 ## Requirements